nomp-org/libnomp/docs/developer-docs.rst

 Omit the braces for a block if it has only a single statement.
 For example, `if` with a single statement in the body, or `for` with a single statement in the body.
-Keep braces in the following `for` loop (even if they can be omitted without any change to program logic) since it has two lines in the body
+Keep braces in the following `for` loop (even if they can be omitted without any change to program logic) since it has two lines in the body.

 .. code-block:: c